 Bullying can take many different forms and is behaviour that intentionally and persistently causes distress to others.
+These categories may be inter-related.

 PHYSICAL BULLYING

 e.g. hitting; pushing; kicking; tripping; spitting; hair pulling; throwing things; interfering with another's property by stealing / hiding / damaging / intruding upon it;